-Since 1964, DACOR has maintained a special memorial section at Rock Creek Cemetery in honor of those who served their country through Foreign Service.
-This Memorial Cemetery is designed to be a complement to that found at Arlington Cemetery which honors those who served their country through military service; the section is open to all DACOR members and their families.
+Since 1964, DACOR has maintained a special memorial section at Rock Creek Cemetery in honor of those who served their country through the Foreign Service.
+This Memorial Cemetery is designed to be a complement to that found at Arlington Cemetery which honors those who served their country through military service.

 Nestled in a quiet corner of the bucolic Rock Creek Cemetery, located off of North Capitol Street in Washington, D.C., the DACOR Memorial Section offers a well-defined, exclusive space with both grave sites and a columbarium.
 A monument and a reflection area add dignity and serenity befitting the values embodied by the DACOR community.